Can You Open a Chipotle Franchise? Key Takeways (2023)

 Moe’s is competitive but the huge loss in the number of franchises is a worrying sign.
 We recommend speaking to existing Moe’s franchise owners before entering into business with them.

 Franchising began two years after Bell opened his first Taco Bell store when Kermit Becky – a retired L.A. policeman – opened his own Taco Bell in Torrance, CA. Today, Taco Bell is now a subsidiary of Yum!
 Brands —an American fast-food corporation that owns other famous franchises like Pizza Hut and KFC.— and has over 6,800 franchised stores in the US and another 500 in international markets.
-Taco Bell is currently headquartered in Irvine, California, and is run by its CEO Mark King who previously served as the president of Adidas North America and CEO of TaylorMade.
+Taco Bell current headquarters are in Irvine, California, with Mark King who previously served as the president of Adidas North America and CEO of TaylorMade running it.

 Taco Bell Franchisor, or TBF, has been franchising units since 1964, making them one of the oldest franchises in the United States.

-The origins of Taco Bell can be traced back to its founder Glen Bell.
+The origins of Taco Bell go back to its founder Glen Bell.
 He opened his own hot dog stand in 1948.
-After seeing long lines at a neighboring Mexican restaurant, he was inspired to learn how to make tacos for himself.
+The long lines at a neighboring Mexican restaurant, inspired him to learn how to make tacos himself.
 And after undergoing several name changes, he settled on Taco Bell.
-Today, the headquarters of Taco Bell is found in Irvine, California, and its current standing CEO is Mark King.
+Today, the headquarters of Taco Bell are in Irvine, California, and its current standing CEO is Mark King.

 The Taco Bell franchise remains a profitable business.
-Although they have revealed limited financial information, from what has been released Taco Bell has remarkably low costs and expenses.
+Although they have revealed limited financial information, we can see that Taco Bell has remarkably low costs and expenses.
 However, this does NOT necessarily mean that the financial success of Taco Bell is true for individual franchises.
-In fact, because Taco Bell does not allow financial representations to be made regarding the performances of individual franchises, it cannot be known for sure how well franchisees will do with an investment in a Taco Bell establishment.
+In fact, because Taco Bell does not allow financial representations to be made regarding the performances of individual franchises, we cannot ensure how well franchisees do with an investment in a Taco Bell establishment.

 Although Taco Bell may have a relatively high net income, much of its income is not liquid, as shown in its cash flow statement.
 As a matter of fact, the $467 million that Taco Bell ended up with as net income amounts to about $34 million in cash.